adityamittl/DarkRoom/README.md

 ## 🧠 Challenges we ran into

+- Completing the whole project in the given time frame.
+- Rendering the 3D model.
+- Creating the score feature.
+- Adding the easter eggs.
+- Creating the leaderboard.

 ## 🏅 Accomplishments that we're proud of

+- Completing all the features in the given time frame.
+- Building the game from scratch.
+- Adding Augmented Reality.

 ## 📖 What we learned

+- Collaboration with the team.
+- Using Redux for state management.
+- Using Firebase for authentication.
+- Rendering 3D models with the help of Three.js.
+- Building an Augmented Reality experience.

 ## 🚀 What's next for DarkRoom

+- Adding more house/escape room puzzles.
+- Adding real-time multiplayer.
+- Adding more games.